neilstockbridge/dsoquad-BIOS/README.md

 ## Current status

+Based on SYS 1.50.
 It seems to work with the official APP1 although `USB_Init` does not work yet.

 ## Files and folders